 Litigation - What to Expect on Your First Court Date

-Most of us would never have been to court for any reason let alone attending court due to matters arising from the break down of your relationship.
-The breakdown of your relationship is difficult enough and here are some tips to help you minimise the stress of your first court appearance.
+Most of us would never have been to court for any reason.
+The breakdown of your relationship is difficult enough without having to attend court.
+Here are some tips to help you minimise the stress of your first court appearance.

-Know which Court you need to attend.
-The Court Application will mostly likely have been filed in the Family Court, Federal Circuit Court or the local Victorian Magistrates’ Court.
-Before the date of your first appearance at Court you should know the date, time and address of where you need to be.
+Know which court you need to attend.
+The court application will mostly likely have been filed in the Federal Circuit and Family Court of Australia (FCFCA) or the local Magistrates Court.
+You should know the date, time and address of where you need to be.

-You will most likley be appearing before a Judge, Magistrate or Registrar of the Court who will have the power to make an order in relation to your matter.
+You will most likely be appearing before a judge, magistrate or registrar of the court who will have the power to make an order in relation to your matter.
 You should be clean and wear clothing appropriate for if you were attending a job interview.

-You should arrive at Court about 1 hour before the time your matter is listed before the Court.
-This enables you enough time to find out which Court or Conference room your matter is taking place in.
-You will need to report to a Court Officer letting them know that you have arrived and are ready to appear before the Court for your matter.
+You should arrive at court about an hour before the time your matter is listed before the court.
+This enables you enough time to find out which court or conference room your matter is taking place in.
+You will need to report to a court officer that you have arrived and are ready to appear.

-A note pad and a pen to records notes of what happens and any orders or directions made by the Court.
+- a notepad and a pen to record what happens and any orders or directions made by the court.

-A friend or family member with you to provide support for you on the day.
+- a friend or family member to support you on the day.